1970 United States gubernatorial elections: Nebraska

-In 1962, voters in Nebraska approved of an amendment, effective with the 1966 governor's race, that switched from two-year to four-year terms for governors.
-In 1966, the "two consecutive terms" rule was established.
-Norbert Tiemann was the first Nebraskan to get a four-year term with the 1966 governor's race.
-J. James Exon was elected governor.
+Norbert Tiemann was the first Nebraskan to get a four-year term in the 1966 governor's race.
+Democrat J. James Exon defeated Tiemann in 1970.

 New Mexico

-New Mexico also had a two-year term for governors until 1970, when the state constitution was changed to a four-year term for governors-without being allowed to have two consecutive terms.
+New Mexico had a two-year term for governors until 1970, when the state constitution was changed to a four-year term with governors being ineligible for consecutive terms.
+Bruce King was elected to the first of three non-consecutive terms.

-As for the "no two consecutive terms" rule, that was still on the books until 1991, when thanks to a change in the state's constitution, Bruce King was eligible for two consecutive terms.
-King was elected to the first of three non-consecutive terms.

 New York

 In New York, Governor Nelson A. Rockefeller won re-election to a fourth term.
 Rockefeller served until 1973, when he resigned.

 Pennsylvania

-In Pennsylvania, although the constitution was changed to allow governors to have two consecutive terms, the rule didn't apply to then current Gov. Raymond P. Shafer.
+In Pennsylvania, although the constitution was changed to allow governors to have two consecutive terms, the rule didn't apply to the then-current Gov. Raymond P. Shafer.
 The election was won by Milton Shapp.

 South Carolina

-Governors in South Carolina weren't allowed two consecutive terms until 1980, when an amendment to the constitution was added.
-Richard Riley was the first South Carolina governor to have two consecutive terms with his 1982 re-election.
-John C. West won election.
+Democrat John C. West won the election.

 South Dakota

-South Dakota also had governors on two-year terms until 1972, when a constitutional amendment allowed the governor to have a four-year term.
+South Dakota had governors on two-year terms until 1972, when a constitutional amendment allowed the governor to have a four-year term.
 Richard F. Kneip would be the first governor to be elected to a four-year term, though he resigned to accept an appointment.
 Kneip, elected governor for a two-year term this year (1970), would be re-elected for another two-year term in 1972.